Evolution of expected values in open quantum systems: Abstract

 \section{Abstract}

-We derive a generalization of the Ehrenfest theorem valid for open quantum systems.
-From this result, we identify three factors contributing to the evolution of expected values: explicit time dependence of the observable, thermal interaction, and quantum coherence.
-When considering the local Hamiltonian as the observable, we obtain an alternative version of the first law of thermodynamics.
-In some cases, the non-thermal contributions to the energy rate of change can be expressed as the expected value of a Hermitian operator, so the power performed by the system can be considered a quantum observable.
+We derive a generalization of Ehrenfest theorem valid for open quantum systems.
+From this result, we identify three contributions to the evolution of expected values: i) the explicit time dependence of the observable, ii) the incompatibility between the observable and an operator which plays the role of an effective Hamiltonian, and iii) entropy changes.
+Considering the local Hamiltonian as the observable, and adopting a specific interpretation of the nature of thermal interactions, we obtain an alternative version of the first law of thermodynamics.
+Within this framework, we show that in some cases the power performed by the system can be considered as a quantum observable.
 As an application, the pure dephasing process is reinterpreted from this perspective.